flecoqui/TestWebSqlApp/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to deploy a .Net Core Application on Azure App Service and using Azure SQL Service.
-For this deployment the source code of the .Net Core application will be stored on github and automatically deployed on Azure App Service.
+This template allows you to deploy an ASP.Net Application on Azure App Service using Azure SQL Service.
+Moreover, this sample supports a VNET integration between the Web App, a SQL service and a Storage Account.
+For this deployment the source code of the ASP.Net  application will be stored on github and automatically deployed on Azure App Service.

 ![](https://raw.githubusercontent.com/flecoqui/TestWebSqlApp/master/Docs/1-architecture.png)